Niall1985/FileServerGolang/README.md

-Sure!
-I'll include instructions on how to run the server using `go run main.go` in the README.
-Here is the updated README:

----

 # Go File Server

 This project is a simple file server implemented in Go that allows users to upload, download, list, and delete files.
 The server saves uploaded files in an `uploads` directory and provides endpoints to manage the files.